-transportation.
-A different shipping name may be used when only domestic transportation is involved.

-(G) Means this hazardous material described in Column 2 is a generic shipping name.
+- (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international transportation.
+A different shipping name may be used when only domestic transportation is involved. - Means this hazardous material described in Column (G) 2 is a generic shipping name.
 A generic shipping name must be accompanied by a technical name on the shipping paper.
 A technical name is a specific chemical that makes the product hazardous.